-Calculating crypto taxes with ACB - Average Cost Basis method
+Average Cost Basis method

 The Average Cost Basis (ACB) is the simplest of all accounting methods.
 The Average Cost Basis is calculated as the total amount paid to purchase the cryptocurrency divided by the total number of cryptocurrency held.

-Calculating crypto taxes with FIFO - First in First Out method
+First In, First Out method

 Crypto cost basis is calculated on the assumption that the first crypto sold is the last crypto bought.
 Results in lower taxable profits, better suited to crypto businesses.